 - You have a perfectly good cheap laptop (and no money) but you dream of being “that cool kid” who sits on their brand new Apple Macbook laptop at the local Starbucks, sipping iced lattes and writing their thesis.
 Maybe you will buy a new Mac on your credit card?

 - You suffer from FOMO (fear of missing out), so every time your phone buzzes or lights up, you can’t help but check what just happened.
 When you are bored you scroll endlessly for hours, refreshing over and over again to see what’s new.
 It feels like an endless hamster wheel.

 - Your digital life is a mess; you have 30,000 unread emails, your computer storage is almost full, and you feel stressed out every time you open your computer — you tell yourself, “I’m too busy to deal with this” and push it to the side for another day.

-Take a look at the technology you have in your home, such as computers, laptops, gaming equipment, smartphones, TVs, photography and videography equipment, speakers, etc and think about: 1) if you have a healthy relationship with that thing, 2) if you have used it in the past 6-12 months, 3) if looking at that thing causes you stress.
+Take a look at the technology you have in your home, such as computers, laptops, gaming equipment, smartphones, TVs, photography and videography equipment, speakers, etc and think about:

 If not, maybe it’s time to say adios or tidy up.

 Leave a comment below with a toxic fantasy self item you would like to declutter and how you are going to be yourself this year!

 Don’t forget to save this on Pinterest!